VoIP Phones and Call Quality Problems

-What causes call quality problems and what can you do about it?
+What causes call quality problems in VoIP phones and what can you do about it?

 VOIP primarily consists of two parts.
 The “signaling” and the “media”.
 The signaling is what controls how the devices connect and the media is the actual signals and audio that gets transmitted.

-SIP (Session Initiation Protocol) is a communications protocol for signaling and controlling multimedia communication sessions in applications of Internet telephony for voice and video calls, in private IP telephone systems, as well as in instant messaging over Internet Protocol (IP) networks.
+SIP (Session Initiation Protocol) is a communications protocol for signaling and controlling multimedia communication sessions in applications of Internet telephony for voice and video calls, in private IP telephone systems, as well as video conferencing, and instant messaging over Internet Protocol (IP) networks.

 Or more simply, its a series of “signals” or “commands” which get passed back and forth between two devices that are trying to talk to each other.
 The signaling will control what type of compression the two devices can use, which ports and IP address the media will use to go back and forth, and other options get negotiated.
 Also, events such as hangups, transfers, keepalives, etc will get transmitted via the signaling.